The-Code-Valley/Python/README.md

 # Python
-In this repo you can examples of Python programs for practice!
+In this repo you can add examples of Python for practice!